ErikRospo/Mini-8/ISA.md

 This instruction performs a bitwise XOR operation between the value in `r0` and the immediate value `0x55`, and stores the result back in `r0`.
 Binary: `00100011 00000000 01010101 00000000`
 XOR is an ALU operation (`00` type + `011` subtype), so the opcode is `00100011`.
 The operands are `r0`, `0x55`, and `r0`, which are `00000000`, `01010101`, and `00000000` respectively.
 This will perform a bitwise XOR operation between the value in `r0` and the immediate value `0x55`, and store the result back in `r0`.

+## Miscellaneous Notes

+The instruction set does not need to include any extra circuitry for a `NOP` instruction, as it is simply a jump that is never taken.
+Alternatively, `0x00 0x00 0x00 0x00` is a valid instruction that performs `AND r0, r0, r0`, which effectively does nothing.